 It’s very hard to sustain a career in the music business.
 Your best music will come out, if you’re sincere about what you’re doing.
 Every time you play in front of someone, you never know who might admire what you’re doing and be influenced and moved by your music.
 And that’s a very good thing.

-June ’02 issue.
+This article originally appeared in VG June 2002 issue.
 All copyrights are by the author and Vintage Guitar magazine.
 Unauthorized replication or use is strictly prohibited.